Lucette

 Lucette works in three ways:

 These three mechanisms make Lucette highly effective when used correctly.
-Its hormonal profile is similar to Yasmin, with drospirenone offering an anti-androgenic effect and mild diuretic properties.
-This explains why Lucette can improve hormonal acne and reduce bloating in some people.
+Its hormonal profile is similar to Yasmin, with drospirenone providing anti-androgenic effects and mild diuretic properties.

 Lucette is over 99% effective at preventing pregnancy if taken correctly (at the same time each day without missing doses).
 In typical use (where some pills may be missed or taken late), the effectiveness drops to around 91%.
-In real terms, this means that out of 100 Lucette users, 9 will become pregnant.
+In real terms, this means that 9 out of 100 Lucette users will become pregnant.
 Consistency is key to maintaining protection.

-The effectiveness of Lucette can also be impacted by other factors, such as interactions with other medications, or becoming ill with things like vomiting or diarrhoea.
+The effectiveness of Lucette can also be affected by other factors, such as interactions with other medications, or becoming ill with symptoms like vomiting or diarrhoea.
 This is because these two ailments can affect the absorption of the two hormones in Lucette.

 Additionally, Lucette helps regulate menstrual cycles and can reduce period-related symptoms like cramps, heavy bleeding and hormonal acne.
 While there is no single clinical trial exclusive to Lucette, its effectiveness is supported by research on its individual active ingredients and other pills with the same hormonal formulation, such as Yasmin.